akbarhossain/SCFU/index.md

 - Thirdly its Excalibur!
 Past participants at the Excalibur event have talked about the fun and good natured atmosphere that the organisers, the competitors and the counties create at the Excalibur events.
 You may also get the chance to visit and enjoy the beautiful town of Bath.

 ## How to sign up
-- We contact all the partcipants of the Surrey Championships (and the Surrey Youth Championships for Junior Excalibur) so please keep an eye out for this email.
+- We contact all the partcipants of the Surrey Championships for the Excalibur team or Surrey Youth Championships for the Junior Excalibur team so please keep an eye out for this email.
 - We also contact all the Surrey County based fencing clubs.
 - Finally, you are welcome to [contact us](./contact).